rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 # Core Protocol Version

-The current IMAP protocol is IMAP4rev2, specified in RFC 9051.
+The current IMAP protocol is IMAP4rev2, specified in {{IMAP4rev2}}.

 New server implementations should target IMAP4rev2.
 This means some of the extensions listed below are required, and that the server is subject to certain